-You must possess a level 3 qualification within the meaning of Section 3 of the Education and Skills Act 2008 or equivalent.
+You must also possess a Level 3 Qualification within the meaning of Section 3 of the Education and Skills Act 2008 or equivalent.
 You will be required to produce examination certificates if recommended for appointment.
 If you are still in, or have recently left, full-time education, we may also ask for a referee from the relevant institution.

 For the Degree Holder Entry Programme (DHEP) :

-You must have an Honours Degree (or overseas equivalent) in any subject or a Masters Degree.
+You must have a Degree in any subject (or overseas equivalent) or a Master’s Degree.

 The assessment process has been designed to allow you to demonstrate the skills you already possess, or which you have the potential to develop, thus enabling you to carry out the role of police officer.

 When you are invited in for assessment you will be sent a 'Welcome Pack' which will give you lots of information to help you understand what to expect and this in turn will assist you in your preparation.